 If your underground storage tank is shallow enough, you can locate the UST with a common metal detector.
 If you tank is deep, however, you may need some more specialized equipment.
 We typically locate all underground storage tanks with our Aquatronics A6 Tracer, or ground penetrating radar, or a combination of the both.

 The Aquatronics A6 Tracer is a versatile machine.
 Commonly referred to as a split-box because of its box like shape that splits open prior to use.
 The A6 allows the user to locate underground metallic objects up to about 10' deep in the Philadelphia, PA area.
-This is done by applying an Electromagnetic Locating Signal into the ground.
 Common underground commodities that are identified include buried and forgotten manholes, pipes, wires, metallic conduit, and of course underground storage tanks.

 Ground penetrating radar can be an instrumental tool for locating tanks underground.
-GPR works by identifying difference in soil densities of the earth.
 “It works just like a fish finder,” you might hear us say in lay-mans terms.
 When our GPR unit is rolled over the highly dense metallic tanks, the user can identify the location of the tank using a digital screen attached to the radar unit.
 This can be done in real time, and results are available within 30 seconds in most cases.